The Insurance and Reinsurance Law Review: Chile

-As regards agency issues, intermediaries are subject to the general agency provisions of both the Civil and Commercial Codes.
+As regards agency issues, intermediaries are subject to the general agency provisions of both the Civil Code and the Commercial Code.

 When any event that may constitute a loss occurs, the insured must notify the loss to the insurer or insurers as soon as possible upon becoming aware of the event.
 The insured must also take all necessary measures for saving or recovering the subject insured or for keeping its remains.

 Good faith and claims